-Writing (W)

-7 th Grade 2017 7 th Grade 2024 DRAFT

 7.7 The student will write in a variety of forms to include narrative, expository, persuasive, and reflective with an emphasis on expository and persuasive writing.
-7.W The student will compose various works for diverse audiences and purposes, linked to grade seven content and texts.

-- a) Engage in writing as a recursive process. - b) Choose intended audience and purpose. - c) Use a variety of prewriting strategies to generate and organize ideas. - d) Organize writing structure to fit form or topic. - e) Establish a central idea incorporating evidence, while maintaining an organized structure and a formal style. - f) Compose a thesis statement for persuasive writing that includes a position. - g) Clearly state a position and organize reasons and evidence, using credible sources. - h) Distinguish between fact and opinion to support a position. - i) Write multiparagraph compositions with elaboration and unity. - j) Use transition words and phrases within and between paragraphs. - k) Develop and modify the central idea, tone, and voice to fit the audience and purpose. - l) Expand and embed ideas by using modifiers, standard coordination, and subordination in complete sentences. - m) Use clauses and phrases for sentence variety. - n) Revise writing for clarity of content including specific vocabulary and information.
+- a) Engage in writing as a recursive process. - b) Choose intended audience and purpose. - c) Use a variety of prewriting strategies to generate and organize ideas. - d) Organize writing structure to fit form or topic. - e) Establish a central idea incorporating evidence, while maintaining an organized structure and a formal style. - f) Compose a thesis statement for persuasive writing that includes a position. - g) Clearly state a position and organize reasons and evidence, using credible - h) Distinguish between fact and opinion to support a position. - i) Write multiparagraph compositions with elaboration and unity. - j) Use transition words and phrases within and between paragraphs. - k) Develop and modify the central idea, tone, and voice to fit the audience and purpose. - 1) Expand and embed ideas by using modifiers, standard coordination, and subordination in complete sentences. - m) Use clauses and phrases for sentence variety.